jimoconnell/googleflights/README.md

 # arv_city = ('Denver')

 Do you want to choose the arrival destination based on the top US airports?
-# Answer = ('yes') # INPUT yes/no --> Note: 'no' will return the cheapest roundtrip flight of the dep/arv cities from above
+Note: inputes required - 'yes' or 'no'.
+Inputtting 'no' will return the cheapest roundtrip flight for airports listed above

+# Answer = ('yes')

 If 'Answer' = yes, then choose your starting/ender points.
 For example, if you set start_point = 0 and end_point = 20, then you'll pull the top 21 airports by air traffic in 2017